 11 Dangerous Misconceptions about Communications

 Misconceptions can shape how we see and understand messages.
-They can drive decisions and inform our perceptions.
+They can inform decisions and drive objectives.
 While errors in understanding can sometimes be funny, too often the results are far from humorous.
 If you are in business then you are in the field of communications.
 Without the proper care, you and your brand can be felled by misinterpretation.

 The following are some of the most common misperceptions I have encountered working in business communications.

 - Communication happens when messages are sent.
 Sometimes people assume that because they have sent a message, that it has been received or that receiving a message is the same as understanding it.
-Nothing could be further from the truth.
 Consider how many messages are sitting in your inbox unopened or all of the promotional mail that goes directly into recycling.
 Most messages never get to their intended audience.
 Assume communications has happened when you hear an answer or see an outcome that confirms it.
 This is especially true when it comes to social media.
 Thousands of posts don’t mean thousands of views, much less that people have understood or engaged with your content.

 - Fluency means comprehension.
 This misconception is related to the idea that your proficiency in a language is somehow a measure of your effectiveness in communicating.
 If that were true, then someone with a large vocabulary need not listen, ensure that messages were actually heard, understood or retained.
 If you have ever read an academic paper you know that a deep understanding of a topic is no assurance of the ability to communicate about it effectively.
 Unfortunately, having a deep understanding of a particular topic can actually result in lowering your ability to communicate about it well.
-This can happen because you get into the habit of using the jargon or abbreviations that are well known to those in the field but become a barrier to those outside of it.
+One reason this happens is that you can get into the habit of using the jargon or abbreviations that are well known to those in the field but become a barrier to those outside of it.

 - If people don’t agree with you, then they misunderstood.
 Overconfidence in the truth or righteousness of your message can sometimes result in an assumption that everyone will agree with you.
 The belief that your message is the only message can be a reflection of your commitment to an idea or your passion for a cause.
 Think about how often political convictions can result in disputes amongst friends.
 Sometimes people hear your message just fine but they simply don’t agree with you.
 This is not necessarily a prompt to restate, repeat or say it louder.
 It can be a prompt to rethink.